 To help you have the best chance of obtaining an LoR that can make waves in your career, we have put together some key takeaways regarding these essential documents.

 If you are unsure of the specialty you will apply to, or you are choosing to apply to residency programs in more than one specialty, it is best if you have the writer of your LoR keep things general.
 This doesn’t mean they can’t include specialty-specific skills you picked up, or write about experiences you had during your rotation.
 It simply means they should avoid specifying what medical specialty you are most interested in for residency.

-Be attentive and engaged during your experience
+Stay engaged during your rotation

 Letters of recommendation are never guaranteed as they are based on merit.
 That said, if you show up to your clinical experience on time each day, interested in learning, and show respect for the medical professionals you come in contact with, most physicians will be happy to write an LoR for you.